 This is a message from Smoky Quartz from Doreen Virtue and Judith Lukomski's book "Crystal Therapy":

-"Stabilization during meditaiton is key, and I assist you in maintaining that grounded perspective while raising your energetic field.
+"Stabilization during meditation is key, and I assist you in maintaining that grounded perspective while raising your energetic field.
 Acting as an anchor, I provide a fresh method of releasing fear by accepting and reprogramming your beliefs into champion-level goals.
 I'm an excellent stone for balancing male energy and optimizing your potential on this earthly plane."

 What does Smoky Quartz mean in divination?

 Drawing Smoky Quartz during a gemstone divination session means: You are feeling disconnected.

 Use Smoky Quartz crystals to connect to the earth, to your body, to the life around you.
 Sometimes your mind strays a million miles away.
 With Smoky Quartz, you can bring it back to the present moment and focus on appreciating what you have right in front of you.